 Brain Aid Clinics

-Depression can affect motivation, energy, and overall quality of life.
-While treatment often includes therapy or medication, lifestyle factors such as regular exercise, balanced nutrition, and good sleep habits can also support mental wellbeing.
-For people experiencing treatment-resistant depression, exercise may be one of several supportive strategies—alongside professional care options like Transcranial Magnetic Stimulation (TMS)—to help maintain mood and daily functioning.
+Regular exercise is widely recognized as beneficial for overall health.
+Beyond improving physical fitness, it also plays an important role in supporting general mental well-being.
+Exercise helps reduce stress levels, anxiety, and even managing mental health conditions such as depression, which can diminish motivation, drain energy, and reduce overall quality of life.
+While treatment typically involves therapy or medication, lifestyle factors such as regular exercise, balanced nutrition, and adequate sleep can provide valuable support.
+For individuals experiencing treatment-resistant depression, exercise may serve as a complementary strategy—alongside professional treatments like Transcranial Magnetic Stimulation (TMS)—to help stabilize mood and enhance daily functioning.

 How Exercise Supports Mental Health